-Table 1 provides descriptive statistics, with the first column showing all 10th grade PSAT takers in Oregon, the second column showing the full sample of all 10th grade PSAT takers in the primary six control states, the third column including data on (i) three additional states that with strong PSAT coverage but no mandate and (ii) including students who did not take the 10th grade PSAT but took the 11th grade PSAT or SAT, and the fourth column including all 48 states (students in the third and fourth columns are used only in robustness tests).
-Comparing the first and second column illustrates some of the large differences between Oregon and non-Oregon students prior to the matching procedure that I employ.
-The Oregon sample is 65% white, a significantly higher percentage than the 47% in the full sample of control states, and only 3% African-American.
-Although PSAT scores are relatively similar between the two groups, Oregon students are ten percentage points less likely to take the SAT than their counterparts; this helps explain in part why Oregon's average SAT scores are significantly higher than control group students.
+non-Oregon students prior to the matching procedure that I employ.
+The Oregon sample is 65 percent white, a significantly higher percentage than the 47 percent in the full sample of control states, and only 3 percent African-American.
+Although PSAT scores are relatively similar between the two groups, Oregon students are 10 percentage points less likely to take the SAT than their counterparts; this helps explain in part why Oregon's average SAT scores are significantly higher than control group students.
 Oregon students are also more likely to attend high schools that are smaller and more likely to be in localities classified as smaller towns rather than suburbs.
 Unfortunately, our best proxy for family income is self-reported data from the SAT, and even many SAT takers leave this value blank.
-Students in

-Oregon are slightly more likely to attend two-year colleges and attend no college at all than control states.
+Students in Oregon are slightly more likely to attend two-year colleges and attend no college at all than students in the control states.